 Omega-3 Essential Fatty Acids

 Omega-3 has anti-inflammatory qualities that can be exceptionally beneficial to cats.
 These fatty acids help protect against arthritis, cancer, kidney disease, and heart disease.
-They also benefit skin and coat quality and help prevent harmful conditions in these areas.
+They also benefit skin and coat quality.
+Learn more about skin conditions in cats.

 Fish is one of the best sources of omega-3 essential fatty acids.
-However, most veterinarians also recommend omega-3 medical supplements (aka fish oil) since cats can’t really survive on an entirely-fish diet due to unrelated harmful factors (such as mercury poisoning and lack of essential nutrients).
+However, most veterinarians also recommend omega-3 medical supplements (aka fish oil) since cats can’t really survive on a fish-only diet due to risks like mercury poisoning and lack of essential nutrients.